Your little miracle could be someone else’s cure

 Ajani received his transplant and his mother Risa has been trying to keep up with him ever since.
 This is no small task, since Ajani’s motor is always running.
 He enjoys riding his bike, playing ball of any kind, listening to music and competing with his cousins in just about anything.

 “No question, the transplant saved my son’s life,” says Risa.
 “I thought I appreciated him before, but after all he’s gone through, I appreciate him even more now.”

 In Edo, one of the languages of Nigeria, Ajani means “he who wins the struggle.”
 Ajani is living up to his name in every way.

 Cord blood can improve the odds

 Patients from diverse racial and ethnic backgrounds often have a more challenging time finding a suitable matched donor.
 Adding donated cord blood from diverse communities to the registry increases the likelihood that every patient will find a life-saving match.
-In fact, more than 39% of diverse patients who receive transplants use publicly donated cord blood.
+In 2014, 29 % of cord blood transplants were for minority patients.

 To support these patients, we partner with a network of public cord blood banks that collect and store cord blood units, especially from diverse racial and ethnic communities.
-With nearly 185,000 umbilical cord blood units on Be The Match Registry® and access to more than 590,000 total cord blood units through our international network of cord blood banks, many patients are able to find their life-saving match.
+With 209,000 umbilical cord blood units on Be The Match Registry® and access to 622,000 cord blood units through our international network of cord blood banks, many patients are able to find their life-saving match.

 As you prepare for your child’s birth, consider giving the gift of hope.
 Learn if you can donate cord blood.